Adventure Canada Expeditions – The Northwest Passage and Beyond

 Along with the keynote speaker, there will be four workshops, the topics are mentioned as follows:

-Steve Carter and Bonnie Haave, Registered Psychologists in Edmonton, will be doing a session on maintaining emotional and mental health through retirement.
+Steve Carter and Bonnie Haave, Registered Psychologists in Edmonton, will be doing a session on how changing relationships can affect your mental and emotional health.

 Spring Forest Qigong – Carolynne Melnyk